 Normally, “high maintenance” is a description of someone who is difficult to work with or is constantly in need of attention.
 It can be anyone from a “diva” to a “rookie” to a “veteran.”
 The best way to express the issue is in the following word picture:

-When you contract with an agent or a publisher you are granted a large measure of “Good Will” in the form of a bag of gold coins.
+When you contract with an agent or a publisher, you are granted a large measure of “good will” in the form of a bag of gold coins.
 You are free to spend these coins however you wish during the course of the business relationship.

 However, many authors make the mistake of spending their entire bag of coins the first time something goes wrong.
-And then the next time they need a favor or a special dispensation there isn’t any “Good Will” left.
+And then the next time they need a favor or a special dispensation there isn’t any “good will” left.

 I think there are three areas where these relationships can break down.

 Remember that publishing is a business and should be treated professionally.
 Each author comes into the business with their own understanding of the industry and therefore with their own set of expectations.

 - Expecting your agent to answer their phone at 10 am on a Sunday morning is unreasonable.
 (Hopefully, your agent is at church!)